 Peaches are also an excellent source of vitamins A and C and the cancer-fighting antioxidant beta carotene.
 The Persian apple, as it was once known, hails from ancient China and is a symbol of longevity.
 In the 1600s, Spanish missionaries planted peach trees in America, and the fruit has become an agricultural staple of the temperate South and West.
 Can't stand the fuzz?
 Try eating a nectarine, a kind of peach with a smooth skin.

-Other potassium-rich fruits include bananas, cantaloupe, kiwi, mangoes,
+Other potassium-rich fruits include bananas, cantaloupe, kiwi, mangoes, oranges, and pears.

 Peachy Chicken Salad

 2 cups cooked chicken breast, cut in 1-inch pieces

 3 large ripe peaches, peeled, pitted, and diced

 2 green onions, minced

 11/2 tablespoons sherry or red wine vinegar

 2 teaspoons dry tarragon